Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 Finally, we curate workflows from high-quality spreadsheets and reports drawn from the Enron and EUSES corpora, various investment and securities companies, international organizations, and national governments (e.g., the World Bank and the Canadian and British governments).
-Domain experts decompose these finalized financial artifacts into intermediate artifacts that serve as inputs, while treating the original documents as reference outputs, and then author realistic workflow instructions.
+Domain experts author realistic workflow instructions and construct input and reference files based on final deliverable artifacts.
 For example, a valuation model from an investment firm can be turned into a financial modeling task; a World Bank report can be used to define a data-driven summarization and visualization task; and bilingual reports from the Canadian government can be used to construct translation and consistency-checking tasks.
 We additionally leverage labeled samples from existing datasets: we adapt 10 financial cases from WideSearch~\cite{wong2025widesearch} into web-search-centric workflows and extend them into multi-step calculation and visualization pipelines, and we leverage 3 examples from DABStep~\cite{egg2025dabstep} to construct multi-source question answering workflows.
+We rely on WideSearch’s annotations without further revision, as they are supported by extensive web-crawled information available for validation.